 Protecting the ecological health of the Margaret River

-In parallel Nature Conservation continues to update detailed action planing for the foreshores of the Margaret River.
-A review of the Margaret River Action Plan (2003) and and Ecological Linkages in the Margaret River Agricultural Zone Project (2016) has recently been undertaken and a Draft Margaret River Foreshore Reserve Action Plan for the river foreshore between town to coast prepared on behalf of the Shire of Augusta Margaret River.
+In parallel Nature Conservation continues to update detailed action planning for the foreshores of the Margaret River.
+A review of the Margaret River Action Plan (2003) and Ecological Linkages in the Margaret River Agricultural Zone Project (2016) has been completed and a Lower Margaret River Foreshore Reserve Action Plan for the river foreshore between town to coast prepared on behalf of the Shire of Augusta Margaret River.
 The scope of this planning work is to provide a detailed description of the current condition of the foreshores of the Margaret River and make recommendations on the management required to ensure the values, attributes and functions of the Margaret River reserves are protected and conserved.

 Nature Conservation also continues its annual program of targeted on ground action to build resilience in the foreshores of the Margaret River.
 Informed by the action planning described above, Nature Conservation delivers a program of weed control and revegetation in partnership with the Shire of Augusta Margaret River.
 Further detail of this work can be found under the Coordinated Weed Control Program and the Threatened Species Protection Program

 Project Officer: Michelle Keppel